Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \centerline{[Insert Figure~\ref{fig:counterfactual_ai} about here]}

 Figure~\ref{fig:counterfactual_ai} compares the observed log NASDAQ price with the counterfactual fundamental $\hat{f}_t^{\mathrm{AI}}$ over the full sample.
-The counterfactual lies generally below the observed price during the evaluation period.
+The counterfactual lies generally above the observed price during the evaluation period.
 The mean price gap $\hat{g}_t^{\mathrm{AI}} = p_t - \hat{f}_t^{\mathrm{AI}}$ is $-0.1877$ (SD $= 0.1064$), with a maximum value of $0.0424$ in July 2023.
-The negative mean indicates that technology fundamentals (IT investment, patent activity, and TFP) grew faster than the observed NASDAQ price during 2020--2025, which implies that the market has not yet fully capitalized the associated productivity gains.
+Within the fitted technology-fundamental relationship, the negative mean indicates that technology proxies (IT investment, patent activity, and TFP) grew faster than the observed NASDAQ price during much of 2020--2025.

 \centerline{[Insert Figure~\ref{fig:price_gap_ai} about here]}